Modern Slavery Act Transparency Statement

 We have taken steps to identify, assess, and monitor potential areas of risk in relation to our supply chains by requiring our existing first tier suppliers of Ricoh developed products in Japan, China, and Thailand to periodically undergo CSR self-assessments.
 The CSR self-assessments include specific questions relating to human rights, forced labour, child labour and human trafficking.
 The CSR self-assessments are then used by Ricoh's procurement team in Japan to identify areas of concern that may conflict with The Ricoh Group Supplier Code of Conduct.

-Based on the results of the CSR self-assessments, Ricoh classifies the risk of suppliers into three categories: high, middle, and low risk suppliers.
+Based on the results of the CSR self-assessments, Ricoh classifies the risk of suppliers into four categories: high, considerable, moderate, and low risk suppliers.
 For suppliers that are marked as high risk, Ricoh conducts interviews and discusses ways to improve their situation.
 Providing feedback of the CSR self-assessment to all suppliers enables our suppliers to realise their issues and work on improvement.
-Where a Supplier is not compliant with an area of the Ricoh Group Supplier Code of Conduct, that section of the assessment is highlighted to Ricoh and the Supplier is 3 informed that they must take immediate action or counter-measures to address the issue.
-No violations of labour laws in our supply chain have been identified as a result of our assessments done in 2017/2018.
+Where a Supplier is not compliant with an area of the Ricoh Group Supplier Code of Conduct, that section of the assessment is highlighted to Ricoh and the Supplier is informed that they must take immediate action or countermeasures to address the issue.
+No serious violations of labour laws in our supply chain have been identified as a result of our assessments done in FY2020.

 The CSR self-assessment is crucial to Ricoh's assessment of social risk in its supply chain.
 As such, it is part of the first step in Ricoh's critical supplier selection process and only suppliers who have conducted the CSR self-assessment may progress to the next step in the selection process.